GridPlus/lattice-connect/README.md

 service gpd restart
 ```

+Assuming your process is running in the cloud (or wherever you deployed it), your Lattice should establish a connection to the MQTT broker in a few seconds.

-## Troubleshooting
+## 💻 Troubleshooting

-If you are not getting messages from your external requester to your Lattice, something in the communication pathway is broken.
+If you are not getting messages from your external requester to your Lattice, something in the communication pathway is probably broken.
 Please read the above documentation to make sure you have done everything you need to for your situation.
-If you are sure you set your pathway up properly, there are a few ways to debug and troublehsoot what's going on.
+If you are sure you set your pathway up properly, there are a few ways to debug and troubleshoot what's going on.

 ### Make sure your Lattice is connected to the internet